kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

    /
    Our noble adventurers, tried and true
    Ventured verily forth unto eldritch wailing
-   Against insectoid creature born freshly new
+   Against insectoid creature born freshly anew
    Our mighty spells and blades prevailing
+   /
+   Ere its death we discovered